Tinkoff/linters/packages/eslint-config-angular/README.md

-# eslint-config-tinkoff
+# @tinkoff/eslint-config-angular

 ESlint plugin includes Tinkoff rules for Angular applications.
+Designed to use with `@tinkoff/eslint-config`.

 ## Usage